JeremyWhiteDev/chia/README.md

 ## Local Development

-1. Clone the repo
+1. Fork the repo and Clone it to your local machine.
-2. use the vscode task `docker: watch dev` to start the dev containers (or use the command `docker compose -f compose.dev.yaml watch`)
+2. Use the vscode task `docker: watch dev` to start the dev containers (or use the command `docker compose -f compose.dev.yaml watch`)
 3. To debug, use Run and Debug > Connect to Server
 4. To quit, use the vscode task `docker: stop dev` (or use the the command `docker compose -f compose.dev.yaml stop`)

 ## Technical Docs

-Please see the wiki describing _Architecture and Technologies of Chia_ as well as information regarding _Contributions_
+Please see the wiki describing _[Architecture and Technologies of Chia](https://github.com/JeremyWhiteDev/chia/wiki/Architecture-Snapshot)_ as well as information regarding _[Contributions](https://github.com/JeremyWhiteDev/chia/wiki/Contributing)_